Semitone: Extended just intonations

-Though the names diatonic and chromatic are often used for these intervals, their musical function is not the same as the two meantone semitones.
+Though the names diatonic and chromatic are often used for these intervals, their musical function is not the same as the meantone semitones.
 For instance, 15:14 would usually be written as an augmented unison, functioning as the chromatic counterpart to a diatonic 16:15.
-These distinctions are highly dependent on the musical context, and just intonation is not particularly well suited to chromatic usage (diatonic semitone function is more prevalent).
+These distinctions are highly dependent on the musical context, and just intonation is not particularly well suited to chromatic use (diatonic semitone function is more prevalent).